 Even if you think you’re more than capable.
 Being able to speak and converse well in another language doesn’t mean you are able to translate to a professional standard.
 Any text written that hints that it may have been written by a foreigner and not a native will stand out a mile – It will appear sloppy and unprofessional.
 Don’t be tempted to do it, thinking it will save you time and money and in the long term it will probably cost you both.

 There’s nothing worse than having to make constant amendments to a translated text or any text for that matter.
 It’s often time consuming and extremely frustrating for both parties.
-If you submit a draft copy to your translation agency, in the hopes that the translated text will be flawless then you’re headed for disappointment.
-A good translation agency can only be as good as the materials they are given to work with.
-The cost of doing it this way may also double or even triple due to the constant amendments that’ll be needed.
+If you submit a draft copy to your translation agency, hoping for flawless translated text, you will be disappointed.
+The quality of a translation agency’s work depends on the materials they receive.
+This approach may also result in doubled or even tripled costs due to the frequent amendments required.

 It may be tempting to use translating software and will often cost much less and, in some instances, may even be free.
 But if you’re aiming for a high-quality translated piece then it will rarely deliver.
 Translation software may be useful if you’re strapped for time, but you’ll also run the risk of possibly looking inarticulate.
 There is always the option of hiring a translation agency to then edit the text, but this process may not save you any money as the time spent copy editing will also come with an hourly rate and the need for professionalism.
 Algorithms are still trying to improve the quality of automatic translation but have yet to surpass the accuracy and professionalism of human translation.